tahanoman/SDA-Bootcamp-T/README.md

 )
 ```

-Since we convert to the Azure Function, we need to store the credentials in the `local.settings.json` under the `azure-function` folder.
+Since we convert to the Azure Function, we need to store the Azure Key Vault name in the `local.settings.json` under the `azure-function` folder.
 The `local.settings.json` should look like:

 ```
 {